cau-se/oceandsl-tools/doc/tools/dar.rst

 ===== ===================== ======== ======================================================
--i    --input               yes      Input Kieker log directory location -o    --output              yes      Output directory to store the recovered model -M    --component-map                Component, file and function map files -a    --addrline                     Location of the addrline tool (necessary for Kieker4C) -e    --executable                   Location of the executable -l    --source-label        yes      Set source label for the read data
+-i    --input               yes      Input Kieker log directory location -o    --output              yes      Output directory to store the recovered model -M    --component-maps               Component, file and function map files -a    --addrline                     Location of the addrline tool (necessary for Kieker4C) -e    --executable                   Location of the executable -l    --source-label        yes      Set source label for the read data